-We are providing you with these proxy materials in connection with the solicitation by the Board of Directors of Pacific Biosciences of California, Inc. of proxies to be used at our 2014 Annual Meeting of Stockholders.
-The Annual Meeting will be at held at the offices of Wilson Sonsini Goodrich & Rosati, 650 Page Mill Road, Palo Alto, California 94304 on May 22, 2014 at 9:00 a.m.
+We are providing you with these proxy materials in connection with the solicitation by the Board of Directors of Pacific Biosciences of California, Inc. of proxies to be used at our 2015 Annual Meeting of Stockholders.
+The Annual Meeting will be at held at the offices of Wilson Sonsini Goodrich & Rosati, 650 Page Mill Road, Palo Alto, California 94304 on May 20, 2015 at 9:00 a.m.
 Pacific Time.
 This proxy statement contains important information regarding our Annual Meeting, the proposals on which you are being asked to vote, information you may find useful in determining how to vote, and information about voting procedures.
 As used herein, "we," "us," "our," "Pacific Biosciences" or the "Company" refers to Pacific Biosciences of California, Inc., a Delaware corporation.

-This proxy statement, accompanying proxy card or voting instruction form, and our 2013 Annual Report to Stockholders will first be made available to our stockholders on or about April 16, 2014.
+This proxy statement and the accompanying proxy card or voting instruction form will first be made available to our stockholders on or about April 3, 2015.
+See the section titled "Fiscal Year 2014 Annual Report and SEC Filings" for information on accessing our 2014 Annual Report to Stockholders.